WP Simple Pay Blog

 Last updated on

-Trust badges are symbols or graphics that help your website visitors feel more comfortable about using your website and making a purchase.
+Trust badges, also referred to as trustmarks, are symbols or graphics that help your visitors feel more comfortable about using your site and making a purchase.
 They elevate your status, boost your credibility, and make your site seem legitimate.

 Trust badges aren’t just pretty.
 They have a significant impact on your customers’ behavior.

-If your customers don’t know what the trust badge means or doesn’t find it credible, it won’t influence their purchasing decision.
+This is where trust badges and security seals can help.
+Essentially, a trust badge’s influence on customers depends on whether they recognize it.
+If they don’t know what the trust badge means or don’t find it credible, it won’t influence their purchasing decision.
 In fact, irrelevant or untrustworthy trust badges can actually damage your conversion rate by aligning you with an unsavory brand.

-For instance, if you use Stripe as a payment processor, it makes sense to include their logo somewhere during the checkout process.
+For example, if you use Stripe as a payment processor, it makes sense to include the Stripe logo somewhere during the checkout process.
 This will help a shopper trust that their sensitive financial information is safe with you.

-Payment processor logos aren’t the only ways to include trust badges.
-There are several different types of trust badges, each with their own purpose.
+Payment processor logos aren’t the only way to incorporate trust badges on your site.
+There are several different types of trust badges, each with its own purpose.

 1. Credit Card Logos

 Credit card logos serve two purposes.
 First, they inform your customers of the types of payments you accept.
-Second, they associate your brand with big, well-trusted financial intuitions your customers work with regularly.
+Second, they associate your brand with big, well-trusted financial institutions your customers work with regularly.

 2. Awards and Honors

-Awards are great ways to show that your product or brand is well known and respected.
-They also assure customers that it’s better to buy from you than the competition because you have the award.
+Awards are a great way to show that your product or brand is well-known and respected.
+They also assure customers that it’s better to buy from you than the competition because you have earned the award.

 3. Logos of Customers, Clients, or Partners